-Tax Audit Attorney Near Me: How to Find Help for State and IRS Audits
+IRS Audit Attorney Near Me: How to Find Help for State and Federal Tax Audits

-A tax audit can be extremely stressful and even scary.
-If the Internal Revenue Service contacts you about an audit, you need to respond promptly and provide the agency with the correct information.
-In some cases, you may be able to resolve a tax audit quickly, but in other cases, you need to reach out for legal representation from an IRS audit attorney.
+IRS tax audits can be extremely stressful and even scary.
+If the Internal Revenue Service sends you an initial contact letter saying you have been selected for an audit, you need to respond promptly and provide the agency with the correct information.
+In some cases, you may be able to resolve a tax audit quickly, but in other cases, you need to reach out for legal representation from an audit attorney.

 What Is Tax Audit Representation?

 Also called IRS audit defense, tax audit representation is when a tax attorney represents you for an IRS or state tax audit.
-You can hire an attorney as your representation, but you can also use a Certified Public Accountant (CPA) or an enrolled agent (EA).
-In most cases, taxpayers seek IRS tax audit representation after they've been selected for tax audits, but in some cases, taxpayers pre-pay for tax audit defense when they file taxes
+You can hire an attorney as your representation, but you can also use a Certified Public Accountant (CPA) or an enrolled agent (EA) to help you with IRS tax audits.
+In most cases, taxpayers seek IRS tax audit representation after they've been selected for a tax audit, but in some cases, taxpayers pre-pay for tax audit defense when they file taxes

 Prepaid tax audit representation fees have been used for nearly 50 years.
 With this option, the taxpayer pays an IRS audit defense fee when they file their tax return.
-Then, if they are selected for tax audits, their tax preparers provide the defense.
-Unless otherwise stated, the fees for filing a return generally don't include tax audit defense, and if you are selected for state and/or IRS tax audits, you will need to hire help on your own.
+Then, if they are selected for an audit, their tax preparer provides the defense.
+Unless otherwise stated, the fees for filing a return generally don't include tax audit defense, and if you are selected for a state and/or IRS tax audit, you will need to hire help on your own.

 What Does an IRS Audit Attorney Do?

-An audit attorney guides you through the IRS audit process and ensures your rights are protected.
-They answer your questions.
+Audit attorneys guide clients through IRS audits.
+They answer your questions and ensure your rights are protected.
 They respond to IRS notices on your behalf.
 They ensure that the IRS gets all of the requested details, but at the same time, they also ensure that you don't unnecessarily overshare information with the IRS.

-Ultimately, a tax attorney's job is to minimize the effects of an IRS tax audit as much as legally possible.
+Ultimately, a tax attorney's job is to minimize the effects of IRS audits as much as legally possible.
 To that end, they work to defend what you have reported on your tax return, and when changes are inevitable, your tax attorney works to reduce the amount of tax liability and any penalties owed.

-How to Decide If You Need Help With an IRS Tax Audit
+How to Decide If You Need Help With an IRS Audits

-When you are selected for an IRS tax audit, the Internal Revenue Service or your state tax agency assigns an individual to your case.
-These government employees have extensive tax laws knowledge and work with IRS audits regularly.
+When you are selected for an IRS audit, the Internal Revenue Service or your state tax agency assigns an individual to your case.
+These government employees have extensive knowledge about federal tax law, and they work on IRS audits regularly.
 To deal with them effectively, you need an expert on your side.
 That's where an audit attorney can be critical.

 An IRS audit lawyer works with the tax law daily.
 They must also complete continuing tax law education to keep their licenses active.
 This gives them a strong advantage when dealing with IRS audits.
 Here are signs that you need an audit attorney:

-• You're not sure what the IRS audit notice means
+- You're not sure what the IRS tax audit letter means.

-• You can't get the auditor to understand your position.
+- You can't get the tax auditor to understand your position.

-• You're worried about accuracy-related penalties or tax fraud penalties.
+- You're worried about accuracy-related penalties or tax fraud penalties increasing your tax liability.

 Not sure if you need an audit attorney or not?
-Then, call for a free consultation.
-Most attorneys offer a no-cost initial phone call.
+Then, call for a free consultation with an attorney experienced with IRS audits.
+Most tax attorneys offer a no-cost initial phone call.
 This gives you a chance to explain your issue.
 Then, they outline some of the ways they can help you and what to expect if you hire them to represent you in the audit.

 How Much Does an Audit Attorney Cost?

 The cost of IRS audit representation varies based on the complexity of the audit.
-A tax attorney may be able to estimate some of the complexity based on the return.
-An audit of a relatively simple individual return, for example, is easier to handle than a detailed corporate tax return.
+An experienced tax attorney may be able to estimate the audit's level of complexity based on the return.
+An audit of a relatively simple individual tax return, for example, is easier to handle than a detailed corporate tax return.

 The cost also depends on the nature of the audit.
 What tax records does the auditor want?
 Do you have clear records to back up the claims on your return?
 Is forensic accounting necessary?
 Are you being accused of tax fraud or tax evasion?
 Are you appealing an audit?
 Do you need representation in Tax Court?
 These are the types of questions that play into the cost of the audit attorney.